nbir/coding-interview/README.md

 A collection of programming exercises to prepare for a coding interview.
 Click on the links below to view the solution.

+There are a few more exercises that aren't necessarily correct, covers all edge cases, or are efficient [here ↗](./extras/).

 To run a Python program simply run `python <filename.py>`.

 To run a C program run `gcc <filename>.c -o ./<filename>.out && ./<filename>.out`.